- About Coverfox

-Have you ever imagined what would the battle between a giant on one end and the rest of the warriors on the other side look like?
-Today, the Life Insurance Market of India is just like that, and the other warriors are pushing back the giant and masses are hailing these warriors.
+Have you imagined what would the battle between a giant and the rest of the warriors would look like?
+Today, the Life Insurance Market of India is just like that.
 Read on to know more about this scenario.

 In today's scenario of a well-regulated life insurance market under the hawkish eye and strong governance of Insurance Regulatory and Development Authority of India (IRDAI), there are still doubts and worries in the minds of the customers, especially when it comes to trusting the private players with their lives and investments.
 Let’s take out some time and bust some myths.